kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 Next, we will assess the vehicle inertial properties.
 All four inertial parameters ($$I_{xx}$$, $$I_{yy}$$, $$I_{zz}$$ and $$I_{xz}$$) are shown in the graph below.
 Note that the roll/yaw product contains fewer data points.
-This is because only a select number of vehicles had the roll/yaw product measured.
+This is because only a select number of vehicles have the roll/yaw product measured.

 <div style="left: 50%; margin-left: -50vw; margin-right: -50vw; max-width: 100vw; position: relative; right: 50%; width: 100vw;">